Matthew Macfadyen’s best TV and movie roles - from Succession to QuizMar 30 | 3 min read

 Green Door is a production company where the proof is in the pudding.
 They have 50/50 gender, female writers, and women in every department, it’s one of the most exciting places to work, they have working class people in different departments, which again I’ve only really experienced once before on EastEnders.

-In The Long Run season 3 starts on Thursday July 23. on Sky One with the NOW TV Entertainment Pass.
+Watch In The Long Run box set on Sky One with the NOW Entertainment Membership.